felixgomez/gitlab-skyline/README.md

 I made use of classic [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/) for scraping, [`aiohttp`](https://docs.aiohttp.org/en/stable/) and [`asyncio`](https://docs.python.org/3/library/asyncio.html) to go asynchronous and speed up the scraping process.

-There is an extra option (`--max-requests`) to the `gitlab-skyline` command to control concurrent requests to Github to avoid the *"Too many request"* message from their server.
+There is an extra option (`--max-requests`) to the `gitlab-skyline` command to control concurrent requests to Github to avoid the *"Too many requests"* message from their server.

 [`SolidPython`](https://github.com/SolidCode/SolidPython) is a beautiful piece of code allowing to generate OpenSCAD code from Python.